Stock Exchange, Antwerp: 1858–1997: Second fire, reconstruction as a stock exchange

 After a second fire on 2 August 1858 had once again destroyed the building, the Antwerp city authorities twice organized a design competition in which the old concept had to be preserved.
 The current building was finally completed in 1872 by architect Joseph Schadde.
-It is a remarkable combination of the neo-gothic style and revolutionary techniques, in particular the metal construction for the covering of the interior.
-The reconstructed building housed Antwerp stock exchange, which opened in 1872.
-This true stock exchange was used until 1997, when it was merged into the Brussels Stock Exchange.
+It combined the neo-gothic style with revolutionary techniques, in particular in the metal construction used to cover the interior.
+The reconstructed building housed the Antwerp stock exchange, which opened in 1872.
+Stock were traded here until 1997, when this activity was merged into the Brussels Stock Exchange.